Chesse Omelette

 Yes, clarified butter is suitable and has a higher smoke point. - Can I make the omelette without any fat?

-Some fat is recommended to prevent sticking and to add flavor; minimal oil or butter works best. - What is the nutritional value of the Cheese Omelette?
+Some fat is recommended to prevent sticking and to add flavor; minimal oil or butter works best.

 0 Comments